MrunaliniPachpute/My_Post_App/README.md

 This is a **React + Vite** application for managing posts.

+Developed a dynamic post management application using React and Vite.
+The app enables users to view default posts, create new posts, and delete existing ones.
+Implemented efficient state management using Context API and useState, adhering to a modular component-based architecture for reusability and scalability.
+Designed and optimized for seamless user interaction.

 The app comes with the following features:

 - **Default Posts**: Displays a set of predefined posts.
 - **Create Posts**: Users can add new posts dynamically.